-Most Convict Cichlid breeding pairs will require a cave or crevice to lay their eggs.
+Most Convict Cichlid breeding pairs will require a cave or crevice in which to lay their eggs.
 The super-sticky eggs will adhere to the walls of the cave and be viciously guarded and fanned to provide aeration by both parents.
-You can encourage your Convict Cichlids to breed by providing a suitable cave, often supplemented by a pot turned on its side (see above images), and slightly increasing the water temperature to 75 to 79 F (24 to 26 C).
+You can encourage your Convict Cichlids to breed by providing a suitable cave, often made from a pot turned on its side (see above images), and slightly increasing the water temperature to 75 to 79 F (24 to 26 C).

 Fertilized eggs will hatch approximately 3 days later.
 The fry will stick closely to their cave, but venture out during the night to forage for food.
 It is critical to provided additional protein and fat to developing fry.
-Most Convict Cichlids are bred in separate breeding tanks where the diet can be more controlled and competition from other fish is limited.
+Most Convict Cichlids are bred in separate breeding tanks where the diet can be controlled and competition from other fish is limited.
 You may see your adult Convict Cichlids sucking their babies into their mouths.
-This is normal behavior, exhibited by many cichlid species, to protect their young and transport them safely.
+This is normal behavior, exhibited by many cichlid species, to protect their young and to transport them safely.
 Once the fry are free swimming and growing, the parents will leave them.
 The parents should be removed from the spawning aquarium, which allows the fry to grow on their own.
 Feed the fry fine food multiple times per day.

 More Pet Fish Species and Further Research